Gas Turbines/Technical Support Engineer, Air New Zealand

 “For me, this experience sparked a strong passion for engineering practices, and I became eager to take on the challenge of building my understanding and dive deeper into the mechanical engineering field.”

 He soon realised that AUT would be the right university to study engineering.

-“When I was on the hunt for a university that checks all the boxes, it became clear that AUT has a fast growing good reputation that is strongly supported by its practical approach to its engineering degrees.
+“When I was on the hunt for a university that checks all the boxes, it became clear that AUT has a fast growing, good reputation.
 Coming from a small rural school, at first I found the transition to AUT a bit daunting, but I was quickly won over by the overall approach and atmosphere of AUT.”

 Creating world-ready graduates

 His AUT experience had many highlights, says Danny who graduated in August 2019.

 “This included building good friendships with fellow students and with my lecturers through the multiple group projects and assignments.
 I also thoroughly enjoyed making the most of the wide range of world-class technology I could access as an AUT student.